 - When breaking up the cataract, the laser creates less heat, which lowers the risk of damaging the incision.

-What Are the Advantages of Using a LenSx® Laser for Cataract Surgery?
+The Advantages of Using a Lensx® Laser for Cataract Surgery

 The LenSx with its computer-controlled software is able to perform several steps of the cataract surgery with automated precision (incisions, capsulorrhexis – the creation of the window in the cataract capsule to allow removal, and lens fragmentation –breaking up the cloudy lens).
 In addition, the LenSx can treat astigmatism at the time of cataract surgery with incisions not only made with the laser but designed with the exactness of laser imaging as well.
 Used in combination with an Advanced Technology Intraocular Lens, patients may experience a greatly reduced need for glasses or contact lenses after surgery.